 On May 12, 2017, the Partnership entered into an ATM Equity Offering Sales Agreement, pursuant to which the Partnership may issue and sell common units having an aggregate offering price of up to \$200 million, by sales methods and at prices determined by market conditions and other factors at the time of our offerings.
-The Partnership has no obligation to sell any common units under the ATM Program and the Partnership may suspend sales under the ATM Program during the three and six months ended June 30, 2018.
+The Partnership has no obligation to sell any common units under the ATM Program and the Partnership may suspend sales under the ATM Program at any time.
+During the three and nine months ended September 30, 2018, the partnership issued 140,920 common units, which generated proceeds of approximately \$2 million (net of approximately \$25,000 of commissions).
+During the nine months ended September 30, 2017, the Partnership issued 18,500 common units, which generated proceeds of approximately \$303,000 (net of \$3,000 of commissions).
+The proceeds were used for general partnership purposes.
+As of September 30, 2018, \$197 million of common units remained available for issuance through the ATM Program.